alchemyplatform/Contract-Puzzles/readme.md

 ### Running the tests

-You can run all tests at once by running `npx hardhat test`.
+First, install all the dependencies with `npm i`.
+Then, you can run all tests at once by running `npx hardhat test`.
 However, this might be frustrating when you are just trying to test an individual game.

 If you are working on `Game1`, for instance, it will make more sense to run the test cases for the first game: `npx hardhat test test/game1Test.js`.
 Each Game contract will have a corresponding test file.